canozbey/SplitExp/README.md

 # SplitExp

+> "SplitExp: An Expression for Sentence Boundary Detection in Turkish News"

 > SplitExp is a rule based program that detects sentence boundaries including direct quotations in Turkish texts by using regular expressions.